top of page

 Judy Avitia-Gonzalez

-Judy Avitia-Gonzalez was born in the Boyle Heights neighborhood of East Los Angeles to Mexican immigrant parents.
+Judy Avitia-Gonzalez was born in the beautiful barrio of Boyle Heights of East Los Angeles to Mexican immigrant parents.
 Her family moved to Seattle in the early 90’s and settled in the White Center neighborhood.
 She attended Highline Public Schools and South Seattle College studying business and health care.

-Judy is a mother of 3, raising a son and two daughters in the same neighborhood that she grew up in.
-She has become a strong and trusted community organizer which over the years has led to many close partnerships with community groups and cultural /arts organizations.
+Judy is an aspiring photographer and a mother of 3, raising a son and two daughters in the same neighborhood that she grew up in.
+She has become a strong and trusted community organizer which over the years has led to many close partnerships with community groups and cultural arts organizations.
+She is a bilingual, unapologetic, Chicana Chingona.

-Judy hopes the Nepantla Cultural Arts Gallery will create a welcoming space for community, especially for our youth, something she feels she did not have growing up.
+Judy hopes the Nepantla Cultural Arts Gallery will create a welcoming space for community, especially for our youth, something she feels she did not have growing up in White Center.

 Stay Connected